-The Glen A. Wilkinson Scholarship Fund is created.
+The Glen A. Wilkinson Scholarship Fund was created.

-The Jacob Burns Merit Scholarship Fund is established.
+The Jacob Burns Merit Scholarship Fund was established.

 On April 10th, Steve Carlisle and Dave Bertoni became the first team from George Washington to win the National Moot Court Competition.

-Jack H. Friedenthal is named Dean of the GW National Law Center.
+Jack H. Friedenthal was named Dean of the National Law Center and assumed the post in Summer 1988.
 Before coming to GW, Dr. Friedenthal was the Osborne Professor of Law at Stanford University.
-He assumed the post in the Summer of 1988.

 1989 - 1996

-In the last few years the National Law Center continued to excel and grow as a national center for legal education.
-Under the guidance of Dean Friedenthal the faculty of the NLC has increased, the use of technology through computer applications has developed, the Center has become a pioneer in bringing Eastern Bloc students to the NLC to study law.
-The NLC continues to be a leader in the fields of Intellectual Property and Patent Law, Environmental Law, Governmental Contracts and International Law.
-The Center continues to make great strides in its academic, research and alumni relations.
+The National Law Center continued to excel and grow as a national center for legal education, making great strides in its academic, research and alumni relations.
+Under the guidance of Dean Friedenthal, the faculty increased, the use of technology through computer applications developed, and the Center pioneered bringing Eastern Bloc students to the National Law Center to study law.
+The Center served as a leader in the fields of Intellectual Property and Patent Law, Environmental Law, Governmental Contracts and International Law.

 1998 – 2007

 In 1998 Jack Harlan Friedenthal retired as Dean of the Law School.
 Michael K. Young became Dean in 1998 and served until 2004 when Roger Trangsrud was appointed Interim Dean.
-Dean Frederick M. Lawrence was selected after an extensive search and assumed his post August 1, 2007.
-He succeeded Interim Dean Roger Trangsrud who returned to the classroom as the Oswald Symister Colclough Research Professor of Law.
+Frederick M. Lawrence succeeded Interim Dean Roger Trangsrud after an extensive search, assuming his post on August 1, 2007.
+Dr. Trangsrud returned to the classroom as the Oswald Symister Colclough Research Professor of Law.